 Oil-rich fish, such as salmon, trout, fresh tuna, sardines, herring and mackerel, are the best dietary source of omega-3 essential fatty acids.
 They lower blood pressure, reduce clotting tendency and lower triglycerides.
 Aim for at least one 140g portion a week.

 Nuts are high in heart-healthy monounsaturated fats, soluble fibre and plant sterols.
 They’re a good source of nutrients such as magnesium, vitamin E and potassium, which helps to blunt the effects of salt on blood pressure.
 Including just a small handful (around 30g) of nuts in your daily diet can help to reduce both total and LDL cholesterol.

-- Reduce alcohol.
 Alcohol may raise HDL ‘good cholesterol’ levels in those who drink moderately but remember that alcohol is full of empty calories.
 Alcohol is also a common contributor to weight gain, one of the biggest risk factors for high total and LDL cholesterol.
 It is best to stick within the Department of Health guidelines of no more than two to three units of alcohol a day for women and three to four for men with at least two alcohol-free days a week.